r3tex/one-dark/README.md

 I've included everything you need in this repo, but you're welcome to download things like vim plugins yourself instead of copying mine if you want to be sure you have the latest versions.

 ## Fonts
 For the bash, vim, and tmux themes to work, you need good UTF8 support.
-I recommend [Fira Code](https://github.com/tonsky/FiraCode) or [Hack](https://github.com/source-foundry/Hack).
+I recommend [Julia Mono](https://juliamono.netlify.app/) with [NerdFont](https://github.com/ryanoasis/nerd-fonts/releases/latest/download/FontPatcher.zip) using the patcher like `python3 ./font-patcher --mono --complete --careful JuliaMono-Regular.ttf`.

 ## Bash
 Color escape codes in bash work like this: